In this document:

 Send a Test Message

-To confirm that your Twilio account information is correct, you can send yourself a test message.
-Under the Send a test message section, type in your phone number, and click Send.
+You can send a test message to confirm that your Twilio account information is correct.
+Under the Send a test message section, type in your phone number and click Send.

 Update the Admin Phone in General Settings

-If you’d like to send yourself text reminders and notifications about appointments, you’ll need to enter an admin phone number.
-Go to Settings > General to enter your own phone number.
+You’ll need to enter an admin phone number if you’d like to send yourself text reminders and notifications about appointments.
+Go to Settings > General to enter your phone number.

 Add the Phone Number Field to Appointment Types